Characters in Hamlet: Third Player

 He is also called Lucianus in the "play within a play".
 The name may be a reference to Lucius in the Brutus legend, a source for Saxo Grammaticus' Gesta Danorum, itself a candidate source for Hamlet.

 Plays the role similar to Claudius and kills the king by pouring poison into his ear.

 Fourth Player

 The Mousetrap play-within-a-play has a very brief Prologue recited by one of the Players.
 The First Player may do the Prologue, but if not, a Fourth Player, with a speaking part, is probably required to do it.

 Ophelia's funeral

 Two Clowns (a sexton gravedigger, and a bailiff)

 The bailiff informs the sexton that Ophelia's death was suicide, but the sexton argues the point.
 Later, the sexton unearths Yorick's skull, which leads to Hamlet's famous "Alas, poor Yorick" speech.
 During the Interregnum, all theatres were closed down by the puritan government.
 However, even during this time playlets known as drolls were often performed illegally, including one based on the two clowns, called The Grave-Makers, based on Act 5, Scene 1 of Hamlet.

+Yorick

+Yorick is an unseen character depicted as a skull unearthed by the Gravediggers.
+The sight of Yorick's skull evokes a reminiscence by Prince Hamlet of the man, who apparently played a role during Hamlet's upbringing.